HYF-Class20/agile-development-group2-hyf-redesign/planning/backlog.md

 > Home Page

-- [ ] As a user, I want to see the title of the page prominently displayed at the top of the webpage
+- [ ] As a user, I want to see the logo of the page prominently displayed at the top of the webpage

-  - There is a clear and prominent title visible to the user upon first access.
+  - There is a clear and prominent logo visible to the user upon first access.

   - [ ] As a user, I want to see a navigation bar on the right side of the webpage with clear and visible attributes.